-4. LIST OF RESOURCES
+4. RESOURCES

 The subject Dramatic Arts, like other subjects, requires specific resources for effective teaching, learning, presentations and performances to be achieved.
-Due to the fact that the subject is included on the designated list for higher education, officials from the Department of Basic Education have a responsibility to ensure that there is an informed and committed approach and that the minimum requirements are in place to ensure integrity in the teaching and learning of the subject.
+Officials from the Department of Basic Education have a responsibility to ensure that there is an informed and committed approach and that the minimum requirements are in place to ensure integrity in the teaching and learning of the subject.